lbrn/lbrn-jekyll/summer-research/mentorship.markdown

 - [Mentor Application Form][8]

 If you have questions regarding becoming an LBRN mentor, contact our Administrator at [Alexis White][6].
-If you were already a mentor - you should have gotten an email to update your existing information.
-Please contact our Computer Manager, [John I Quebedeaux Jr][7] to get your update link resent (or reactivated).
+If you were already a mentor - you will be getting an email soon to update your existing information.

-*Note: As of Nov 7, 2016 the mentor information is being updated and will not be available right away.*
+*Note: As of Nov 28, 2016 the mentor information is being updated and will not be available right away.*

 ---